rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/cert.md

 ## Confirming

 The following are other industry tools which can also be used.
+Note that the targets are not the same as those used in the previous documentation.

 ### [nmap](https://nmap.org/nsedoc/scripts/ssl-cert.html)